Class-D amplifier: Basic operation

 Class-D amplifiers work by generating a train of rectangular pulses of fixed amplitude but varying width and separation.
 This modulation represents the amplitude variations of the analog audio input signal.
-In some implementations, the pulses are synchronized with an incoming digital audio signal removing the necessity to convert the signal to analog.
+In some implementations, the pulses are synchronized with an incoming digital audio signal, removing the necessity to convert the signal to analog.
 The output of the modulator is then used to turn the output transistors on and off alternately.
 Since the transistors are either fully on or fully off, they dissipate very little power.
 A simple low-pass filter consisting of an inductor and a capacitor provides a path for the low frequencies of the audio signal, leaving the high-frequency pulses behind.

 The structure of a class-D power stage is comparable to that of a synchronously rectified buck converter, a type of non-isolated switched-mode power supply (SMPS).
 Whereas buck converters usually function as voltage regulators, delivering a constant DC voltage into a variable load, and can only source current, a class-D amplifier delivers a constantly changing voltage into a fixed load.
 A switching amplifier may use any type of power supply (e.g., a car battery or an internal SMPS), but the defining characteristic is that the amplification process itself operates by switching.

+Some class-D amplifiers use more than two output voltage levels to improve efficiency and reduce component size by switching in smaller voltage steps.
+This reduces switching ripple current and allows the use of smaller output inductors.
+One implementation uses flying-capacitor half-bridges to produce three-level waveforms from a single supply rail, or five-level waveforms in bridge-tied-load configurations.
+This has been demonstrated in monolithic audio power amplifiers.

+An alternative approach generates multiple output voltage levels using stacked or series-connected switching devices, without flying capacitors, in which voltage stress is shared across devices while the output stage generates multilevel PWM.

-The theoretical power efficiency of class-D amplifiers is 100%.
-That is to say, all of the power supplied to it is delivered to the load and none is turned to heat.
+The theoretical power efficiency of class-D amplifiers using ideal switches is 100%.
+That is to say, all of the power supplied to it is delivered to the load, and none is turned to heat.
 This is because an ideal switch in its on state would encounter no resistance and conduct all the current with no voltage drop across it, hence no power would be dissipated as heat.
 And when it is off, it would have the full supply voltage across it but no leakage current flowing through it, and again no power would be dissipated.
 Real-world power MOSFETs are not ideal switches, but practical efficiencies well over 90% are common for class-D amplifiers.
 By contrast, linear AB-class amplifiers are always operated with both current flowing through and voltage standing across the power devices.
 An ideal class-B amplifier has a theoretical maximum efficiency of 78%.
-Class-A amplifiers (purely linear, with the devices always at least partially on) have a theoretical maximum efficiency of 50% and some designs have efficiencies below 20%.
+Class-A amplifiers (purely linear, with the devices always at least partially on) have a theoretical maximum efficiency of 50%, and some designs have efficiencies below 20%.